 • Must be able to work in a challenging environment where constructive feedback from others is encouraged.

-• Must be able to maintain regular and acceptable attendance at such level as is determined at SAG-AFTRA's sole discretion.
+• Must be able to maintain regular and acceptable attendance at such a level as is determined at SAG-AFTRA's sole discretion.

 • Must be available and willing to travel to such locations and with such frequency as SAG-AFTRA determines is necessary or desirable to meet its business needs.

 *The Employer reserves the right to add, delete or change tasks and responsibilities within each job description.
 Further, in order to maintain efficient operations, work assignments may be redistributed on a short and long-term basis.

 2-3 years of experience in the broadcast industry, worker advocacy and/or union related employment.

 We are a great place to work because we offer:

 • The salary range for this position is $75,875.80 - $75,875.80 annually along with excellent employee benefits .